Terms of business agreement

 ii.
 Nothing in this Agreement excludes or limits our liability for death or personal injury caused by our negligence or for fraudulent misrepresentation;

 iii.
-Nothing in this Agreement excludes or restricts our duty or liability to you under the applicable regulatory regime;
+Nothing in this Agreement excludes or restricts our duty or liability to you as an insurance intermediary under the applicable regulatory regime;

 Other than where it is contemplated elsewhere in this Agreement, a person who is not a party to this Agreement shall not have any rights under or in connection with it.

 We are a member company of the Financial Industry Dispute Resolution Centre (FIDRec), which is an independent and impartial institution set up to resolve disputes between financial institutions (FIs) and retail consumers.
-The jurisdiction of FIDRec on claims between insureds and insurance companies is up to S$100,000.
+The jurisdiction of FIDRec extends to claims up to S$100,000.
 FIDReC’s services are available to complainants who are individuals or sole proprietors.
-Further information can be found on FIDRec website.
+Further information can be found on FIDRec website at http://www.fidrec.com.sg.

 This Agreement and any dispute or claim arising out of or in connection with it or its subject matter shall be governed by and construed in accordance with the laws of Singapore.